meesvandongen/just-one-cf/docs/game-design.md

 #### Special Situations
 - **Invalid Clues**: Clues that break the rules are eliminated (same as duplicates)
-- **Pass Option**: The Guesser can choose to pass if the clues are too confusing
 - **Time Limits**: Optional time constraints can be enabled by the host

 #### Time Limit Settings